 What if everyone, not just the maintenance team, was responsible for the upkeep and maintenance of production equipment?
 For instance, what if operators were trained to perform simple preventive maintenance activities on their equipment so the maintenance team could focus on more critical maintenance projects?
 Taking this idea a step further, what if engineers and original equipment manufacturers (OEMs) modified their designs to make them easier to use and maintain?
 These questions led to the invention of the concept of total productive maintenance.

 The idea of total productive maintenance was first developed in the 1950’s by Seiichi Nakajima, although the phrase wasn’t widely used until years later.
 Nakajima, a Japanese engineer, served as an interpreter for presentations on preventive maintenance given by American George Smith, someone at the forefront of maintenance improvement philosophy.

 Inspired by Smith, Nakajima combined concepts from American preventive maintenance with other maintenance practices such as reliability engineering, quality management, and operator-assisted maintenance into a new process called total productive maintenance (TPM).
 This early version of TPM was founded on 5S, a workplace organization methodology which includes the following steps: 1) sort, 2) set in order, 3) shine (clean and organize), 4) standardize, and 5) sustain.

 The 8 Pillars of TPM

-Going beyond the framework set by Nakajima, the Japanese Institute of Plant Maintenance (JIPM) further enhanced his idea by incorporating lessons from lean manufacturing in order to develop 8 pillars of TPM that focus on proactive and preventive maintenance techniques.
+Going beyond the 5S framework set by Nakajima, the Japanese Institute of Plant Maintenance (JIPM) further enhanced his idea by incorporating lessons from lean manufacturing.
+This led to the development of the 8 pillars of TPM, focusing on proactive and preventive maintenance techniques.
 Let’s briefly describe each pillar:

 - Autonomous maintenance: The responsibility for simple preventive maintenance tasks is placed in the hands of equipment operators.